JosephusPaye/noodle/extension/README.md

 - Extract the zip into a known location
 - Go to the **Extensions** page in Chrome and enable **Developer mode**
 - Click **Load unpacked** and select the extracted zip folder
-- Chrome will install the extension, and will show a message each time the browser is restarted that you have **Developer mode** extension.
+- Chrome will install the extension, and will show a message each time the browser is restarted that you have a **Developer mode** extension enabled.
 Simply ignore.

 ## Usage